For Buyers¶

 Lower cost of failure.
 A vendor delivery that fails validation is identified at acceptance, not after integration.
 Remediation occurs while the contractual obligation is still active and the cost falls on the vendor.

 Scope of validation.
-VIDS validates dataset structure, annotation provenance, quality documentation, and ML readiness.
-It does not assess the clinical correctness of individual annotations, the diagnostic accuracy of any AI model trained on the dataset, or the dataset's suitability for a specific clinical use case.
-A successful VIDS validation establishes that a dataset is structurally sound, audit-ready, and provenance-traceable — not that the underlying data is clinically correct or fit for any particular purpose.
+VIDS verifies that a dataset's documentation is present and structured: dataset structure, imaging metadata, annotation files and their provenance, quality documentation, and ML readiness.
+It does not assess the clinical correctness of individual annotations, the diagnostic accuracy of any model trained on the dataset, or suitability for a specific clinical use case.
+A passing result establishes that the required documentation exists and is where it should be, not that the underlying data is clinically correct or fit for any particular purpose.

 LIDC-Hybrid-100 reference dataset — 100 lung CT volumes with consensus segmentations from four radiologist reads, scored 21/21 on the VIDS Full profile.
 The publicly available worked example of what a VIDS-compliant dataset looks like.
 CC BY 4.0.

 VIDS arXiv preprint — "VIDS: A Verified Imaging Dataset Standard for Medical AI."
-Includes the 22-dimension scoring rubric, the benchmark of four widely used public datasets, and the design rationale behind the validation profiles.
+Includes the published 22-dimension benchmark methodology, the analysis of four widely used public datasets, and the design rationale behind the validation profiles.